thomashirtz/q-learning-algorithms/README.md

 ## Recording the environment

-Code to save a mp4 video of an agent:
+Save a mp4 video of an agent:

 ```
 env = gym.make(ENVIRONMENT)